apigee/api-platform-samples/schemas/README.md

 `/policy` - Contains the schemas for Edge policies.

-Importing 'all.xsd' into an XML editing environment lets you construct all entities and policies in a single view; or you can import individual policy schemas to build single policies.
+Importing `all.xsd` into an XML editing environment lets you construct all entities and policies in a single view; or you can import individual policy schemas to build single policies.

-**Note:** Some policies, such as Message Logging and LDAP, have elements in the '/configuration/configuration_schemas.xsd' schema as well.
+**Note:** Some policies, such as Message Logging and LDAP, have elements in the `/configuration/configuration_schemas.xsd` schema as well.
 This is a known issue that Apigee will address in the future.
 In the meantime, consult the [policy reference docs](http://apigee.com/docs/api-services/reference/reference-overview-policy) for guidance.

 # Get help and interact with other API developers